-If necessary, adjust or remove the head restraint/headrest (if so equipped) to obtain the correct booster seat fit.
-If the head restraint/headrest (if so equipped) is removed, store it in a secure place.
-Be sure to reinstall the head restraint/headrest (if so equipped) when the booster seat is removed.
-For additional information about head restraint/headrest (if so equipped) adjustment, removal and installation, refer to "Head restraints/headrests" in this section.
+If necessary, adjust or remove the head restraint/headrest to obtain the correct booster seat fit.
+If the head restraint/headrest is removed, store it in a secure place.
+Be sure to reinstall the head restraint/headrest when the booster seat is removed.
+For additional information about head restraint/headrest adjustment, removal and installation, refer to "Head restraints/headrests" in this section.
 If the seating position does not have an adjustable head restraint/headrest and it is interfering with the proper booster seat fit, try another seating position or a different booster seat.

-- Position the lap portion of the seat belt low and snug on the child's hips.
+- 4. Position the lap portion of the seat belt low and snug on the child's hips.
 Be sure to follow the booster seat manufacturer's instructions for adjusting the seat belt routing. - 5.
 Pull the shoulder belt portion of the seat belt toward the retractor to take up extra slack.
 Be sure the shoulder belt is positioned across the top, middle portion of the child's shoulder.
 Be sure to follow the booster seat manufacturer's instructions for adjusting the seat belt routing. - 6.
 Follow the warnings, cautions and instructions for properly fastening a seat belt shown in "Three-point type seat belt with retractor" in this section.